stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 \#stratapp is a genuine strategy execution app.
 At any level in the strategy tree hierarchy you can invite people to collaborate on KPIs, workboards, risks, meetings, tasks, files and links.

-Most importantly, all social collaboration on strategy execution has both [structure and context.](https://stratappsaas.com/blog/atlassian-stride-social-with-structure/ "Atlassian thought of it, stratapp did it"){:target="_blank"}  For example, in seconds you can jump to "_any questions or decisions made on strategic goals in the last 72 hours_."
+Most importantly, social collaboration on strategy execution has both [structure and context.](https://stratappsaas.com/blog/atlassian-stride-social-with-structure/ "Atlassian thought of it, stratapp did it"){:target="_blank"}  For example, in seconds you can jump to "_any questions or decisions made on strategic goals in the last 72 hours_."

 ### vision and why - providing context for strategy execution

-\#stratapp allows you to turn on/off the pages for strategic context.
+\#stratapp allows you to turn on or off the pages for strategic context.

 You may choose to articulate the vision, mission and values.